kerrimcm/oystercard/README.md

 ## Day 3 Progress
 Went through steps 8 - 11 again to really nail down the concepts of stubbing and creating doubles to test classes in isolation.
 More detailed commits in my partner's repo: https://github.com/Mintar89/oystercard

+## Day 4 Progress
+Reached step 14 where we created a Station class and began breaking the Oystercard class into another Jounrney class to eventually keep track of penalty fares and zone charges.
+This was a very tricky step and remains incomplete.